Farmers' Freedom Force (Ireland): Involvement in the Civil War

 The FFF would quickly become sucked into the Irish Civil War as it, by 1923, began to be incorporated into the Irish Free State.
 By now, it began to be fully constructed, with the government modelling the group off of the Ku Klux Klan in the United States of America.
 Along with this, their stance against the ITGWU, which was connected to the Irish Citizen Army and Red Guards who were working with the Anti-Treaty Irish Republican Army, made them automatic allies of the Free State.
 Around this time, they numbered 600 members and were mostly focused on shootings and arson attacks.

 Examples of FFF operations

-During February of 1923, the FFF burnt down haggards in Athy in response to the increasing number of farmer strikes.
+During February 1923, the FFF burnt down haggards in Athy in response to the increasing number of farmer strikes.
 Along with this, the homes of workers on strike would be vandalised and burnt down on occasion.
-On the 28th of February, 1923, the FFF assaulted the owner of a threshing engine in Bennettsbridge, damaging his threshing machine and straw elevator as well.
-As clashes drew dangerously common, the National Army was sent in to occupy the Town Hall from March 9th to November 24th of 1923.
+On 28 February 1923, the FFF assaulted the owner of a threshing engine in Bennettsbridge, damaging his threshing machine and straw elevator as well.
+As clashes drew dangerously common, the National Army was sent in to occupy the Town Hall from 9 March to 24 November 1923.